caktus/django_bread/docs/configuration.rst

     The default browse template will include sort controls on the column headers for columns that are sortable.

-    If the second item in the column entry for a column is not a valid specification for sorting on that column (e.g. it might refer to a method on the model), then you can add a third item to that column entry to provide a sort spec.
+    If the second item in the ``columns`` entry for a column is not a valid specification for sorting on that column (e.g. it might refer to a method on the model), then you can add a third item to that column entry to provide a sort spec.
 E.g.
     ``('Office', 'name', 'name_english')``.